 Regenerative Organic by contrast, is rooted in organic farming, and abides by a high standard of land management to not only enrich the soil, but also sequester carbon in the soil, prioritize the welfare of farm animals and fairness for farmers and workers.

 Regenerative, without the word Organic partnered with it, is greenwashing.

 Regenerative Organic Agriculture is the next level in sustainable, organic and non-GMO, it’s a kind of farming that goes beyond sustainable.

-I have a theory that the wildest, boldest, most common-sense ideas about shifting planetary consciousness in the last 30 years has moved from the east to Canada.
-For instance, the raw water movement seems to be led by Canadians in Nipissing.
+Green Prophet: I have a theory that the wildest, boldest, most common-sense ideas about shifting planetary consciousness in the last 30 years has moved from the east to Canada.
+For instance, the raw water movement seems to be led by Canadians.
 Can you agree with this, or not?
 Explain.
 Or tell us about what you know.

 Robert Rodale coined the term “Regenerative Organic” more than thirty years ago to describe a holistic approach to farming that encourages continuous innovation and improvement of environmental, social and economic measures.
 Rodale was American, so this movement did not start in Canada.

 The Rodale Institute introduced a new high-bar standard for agriculture certification in 2018.
 Regenerative Organic Certification is maintained by the Regenerative Organic Alliance (ROA), a non-profit made up of experts in farming, ranching, soil health, animal welfare and farmer and worker fairness.
 And our farm, Legend Organic Farm in Saskatchewan is the first farm in Canada to be ROC certified, so maybe that is the Canadian connection!
 The aim of our farm is to bring us closer to our goal of building a food movement that helps to heal the soil, land, water and air,